yaodan-zhang/trading-system/README.md

 **user page:** mock trading and visualize results.

-The data we use in this project came from yahoo!finance.
+The data we use in this project came from yahoo!finance, the web development tool we use is Flask.